nolanefe/nolanefe/README.md

-Hi, I'm Nolan Efe Elbirlik.
-I'm a Computer Science & Engineering student.
+Hi, I'm Nolan Efe Elbirlik, a Computer Science & Engineering student.
 I work on the APIs and workflows that carry an LLM's response into a live product, how a prompt and retrieved context are assembled into what a model actually sees, and the infrastructure that keeps AI systems running reliably in production.

 Technical Proficiency